genericsteele/secret_agent_plan/README.md

+# _What Do I Test?_

+This is a practice exercise for folks who've read the Rails testing book, _["What Do I Test?"](https://whatdoitest.com)_.
+It helps if you've read the book, but feel free to write some tests and send me a pull request even if haven't.

 ## Add Some Tests

 Your mission (should you chose to accept it), is to make the tests in this app pass.